QubesUsersBerlin/QubesUsersBerlin.github.io/README.md

 We meet every third Tuesday of the month at [xHain](https://x-hain.de/de/page/calendar/), a hackerspace at **Grünberger Str.
 16** in Friedrichshain.

+*Starting 2020 we meet every second Tuesday of the month.*

 ## Next meeting

 ```